turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

   - the predecessor account is the token sender
 - both accounts must be registered with the contract for transfer to succeed.
 - sender account is required to attach exactly 1 yoctoNEAR to the function call
-  - the purpose to require 1 yoctoNEAR is to address the following security concern explained above
+  - the purpose to require 1 yoctoNEAR is to address security concerns explained above
   - attached yoctoNEAR will be credited to the sender account.
 Most FT contracts will likely deposit the NEAR into the account's storage escrow.
 However, the NEAR can be deposited using a different approach as long as the NEAR can be made available to be withdrawn from the contract.
 Even though it's only 1 yoctoNEAR, it's still not **zero** yoctoNEAR.